losizm/scamper/README.md

 }
 ```

-And if the client is declared as an implicit value, you can make use of `send()`
+And if an implicit client is in scope, you can make use of `send()` on the
-on the request itself.
+request itself.

 ```scala
 import scamper.BodyParser